Inedo/inedo-docs/Content/installation/postgresql.md

  * Sharing a database with Inedo for support purposes

 The **only** use for a database exported in this manner is to be immediately imported on another server for migration purposes, or to submit to Inedo for a support ticket.
 The ProGet version of the importing server must match the version which exported this file exactly.

+## Migrating from SQL Server { #migrating-from-sqlserver }

+To migrate from SQL Server,  navigate to Administration > Database Overview and follow the prompts.